Allegheny County Assessment Information

 Historical information is supplied by

 Allegheny County has instituted a re-assessment in 2012 for all properties.
-For assessment purposes, The courts have deemed you can no longer have an appraiser create a RETROSPECTIVE
+For assessment purposes, it appears things have changed again.
+Currently a ‘Homeowner’ has 2 options for evidence when appealing their assessment.
+You can NOW obtain a 2012 Base Year RETROSPECTIVE

 IT IS RECOMMENDED AN APPRAISAL BE OBTAINED THAT WOULD